Site Builder is a legacy product and is no longer available to new Customers. |

 Theme Presets

-Back to topWe looked earlier at how you can change the fonts and colour scheme of your website with a few simple clicks.
-If design isn’t your forte, Vast comes with two presets that adjust the fonts and colours for you.
-The elements of each preset are designed to be complementary to each other and provide your website with a couple of different looks.
+Back to topWe looked earlier at how you can change your website's fonts and colour scheme with a few simple clicks.
+If design isn’t your forte, Vast comes with two presets that adjust your fonts and colours.
+Each preset's elements are designed to complement each other and provide your website with a couple of different looks.

 Steps to Change Website Preset